openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration wondow.
 You may need to click on Enter on your key board a few times.

 ### If you're using a Mac:
-  - Open a terminal window and type `sudo screen tty.usbserial-* 115200` or similar.
+  - Open a terminal window and type `sudo screen /dev/tty.usbserial-* 115200` or similar.

 ### All platforms:
   - Once the screen comes up, press enter a few times to wake things up.
 This will give you a "console" view of what is happening on your Edison.